vikstrous/blog/content/posts/tempts-a-type-safe-temporal-go-sdk-wrapper.md

 ---
-title: "tstemporal: a type-safe Temporal Go SDK wrapper"
+title: "tempts: a type-safe Temporal Go SDK wrapper"
 date: 2024-02-16T00:00:00Z
+aliases:
+- tstemporal-a-type-safe-temporal-go-sdk-wrapper
 ---

 Are you using [Temporal](temporal.io) and writing workflows in Go using their Go SDK?
 If so, I have something for you.
 Otherwise feel free to skip this blog post.

-I created a type-safe wrapper around the Temporal Go SDK called [tstemporal](https://github.com/vikstrous/tstemporal).
+I created a type-safe wrapper around the Temporal Go SDK called [tempts](https://github.com/vikstrous/tempts).
 It helps you avoid many common mistakes when working with Temporal workflows.

 The native SDK is powerful and flexible.
 Although this wrapper sacrifices some power and flexibility, it offers safety through its opinionated design.